 Failed: Your mobile network or SMS provider rejected the message immediately when Telerivet tried to send the message.
 Telerivet will not automatically retry to send this message.
-This can happen for several reasons, for example if the sending phone was out of credit, if the recipient phone number was invalid, or if your phone lost connectivity to the mobile network.
+This can happen for several reasons, for example if the sending route did not have credit to send messages, if the recipient phone number was invalid, or if your route lost connectivity to the mobile network.
 Failed messages are displayed in light gray text on an orange background and show an error message starting with "Failed".

 Retrying: This message initially failed to send, but Telerivet has re-queued the message and will automatically attempt to retry sending the message later.
 Retrying messages are displayed with light gray text on a light orange background.

 Delivered: Telerivet has sent the message and also received a delivery report saying the message was delivered to the recipient mobile phone.
 Delivered messages are displayed with a check mark on the right-hand side.
 Occasionally, some mobile networks or SMS providers may send Telerivet a delivery report indicating that a message was delivered even if the message was not actually delivered.

 Not Delivered: Telerivet originally sent the message to the mobile network without an error, but later received a delivery report saying the message was not able to be delivered to the recipient handset.
 This could happen if the recipient phone was not turned on or not connected to the network for a long time, or if the recipient phone number has been deactivated.

 Cancelled: Messages that were not sent because you cancelled them first.
 Cancelled messages are shown in light gray text with a line through the middle.